oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 Now we encounter the same problem again.
 We'd like to evaluate $m(q^{44})/m(q)$, but we cannot simply substitute those powers of $q$.
 We must again figure out what precision to use in each case.
-That becomes more an more nontrivial as the computation proceeds.
+I'll leave that as an exercise for the reader (since I don't immediately know).

-I'm sure some SageMath expert knows how to do computations like this, but I unfortunately don't.
+I'm sure some SageMath expert knows how to do computations easily in such a model, but I unfortunately don't.
 Therefore, I have not been able to complete the computation in SageMath.

 Moreover, the functions I was able to compute correctly seem to be horrendously slow.
 I guess that substituting $q^n + O(\mbox{blah})$ into a function is not efficient.
+It's certainly not efficient to substitute $q^n$, due to the dense representation, so I'm really not sure what the correct approach is.

-Actual arithmetic on power series in Sage seems to be performant, assuming you have the precisions correct.
+Actual arithmetic on power series in Sage seems to be performant, assuming you can finally get the precisions correct.
 But composing q-series in the way that we do with the Oscar code above just doesn't seem to be the correct approach for the SageMath power series model.

 ## Computation of the q-series in Magma